junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 It purrs louder, voice tight and urgent.

 Dean raises his brows.
-Then he tells it, "No, uh-huh, no way, I'm not gonna name you 'Cas' just because you want me too.
+Then he tells it, "No, uh-uh, no way, I'm not gonna name you 'Cas' just because you want me to.
 What do you think Cas would feel if he knows?"

-He ends up still naming the creature "Cas."
+He ends up naming the creature "Cas."

-*Cas might just find it hilarious, it would be good to see him laugh.* Dean reasons to himself, patting the creature gently on the back.
+*Cas might just find it hilarious, it would be good to see him laugh.* Dean reasons to himself, patting the creature gently on the back where the scales cover.

 <br>